The Count of Monte Cristo: Revenge

 The Count anonymously leaks to the newspapers Fernand's betrayal of Ali Pasha.
 At the Chamber of Peers' inquiry into the accusations, Haydée testifies against him as an eyewitness.
 Albert blames the Count for his father's downfall and challenges him to a duel.
 The Count is later visited by Mercédès, who recognized him as Dantès upon their first meeting but chose not to say anything.
 Mercédès begs Dantès to spare her son.
 He tells her of the injustices inflicted on him, but he agrees not to kill Albert.
 Realizing that Dantès intends to let Albert kill him, she reveals the truth to Albert, who makes a public apology to the Count.
 Albert and Mercédès disown Fernand, renounce their titles and wealth, and depart to begin new lives.
-Albert enlists as a soldier, while Mercédès lives alone in Dantès's old house in Marseilles.
+Albert enlists as a soldier, while Mercédès lives alone in Dantès' old house in Marseilles.
 Fernand confronts the Count of Monte Cristo, who reveals his identity.
 Fernand shoots himself.

 At the party to celebrate "Cavalcanti"'s engagement to Eugénie Danglars, the police arrive to arrest Benedetto for Caderousse's murder.
 Benedetto flees, but he is arrested and returned to Paris.
 Eugénie (who is implied to be a lesbian) flees Paris with her girlfriend.

 Valentine barely survives Héloïse's first attempt to poison her, and Maximilien begs the Count to protect her from the unknown poisoner.
 He does so by faking her death, making it appear that the poisoner succeeded.
 Villefort deduces that Héloïse is the murderer, and before leaving to prosecute Benedetto's trial, he gives her a choice between the shame of a public trial or committing suicide in private.
 At the trial, Benedetto reveals that he is Villefort's son and was rescued after Villefort buried him alive, having learned the truth from Bertuccio.
 Villefort admits his guilt and rushes home to prevent his wife's suicide, but he is too late; she is dead and has poisoned her son Édouard as well.
 The Count confronts Villefort, revealing his true identity, which drives Villefort insane.
 Dantès tries but fails to resuscitate Édouard, causing him to question if his revenge has gone too far.

 As a result of the Count's financial manipulations, Danglars is left with a ruined reputation and 5,000,000 francs he has been holding in deposit for hospitals.
 The Count demands this sum to fulfill their credit agreement, and Danglars embezzles the hospital fund.
 He flees to Italy with the Count's receipt for the cash and 50,000 francs of his own, and he is reimbursed the 5,000,000 francs from the Count's own bank account.
 While leaving Rome, he is kidnapped by Luigi Vampa.
 The bandits extort Danglars' ill-gotten gains from him by forcing him to pay exorbitant prices for food and water.
 Dantès anonymously returns the money to the hospitals.
 Danglars finally repents of his crimes, and a softened Dantès forgives him and allows him to depart with his 50,000 francs.